brenns10/dpath/README.md

 .//file()[ends-with(name(), ".png")]
 ```

-Currently I have a lexer and parser implemented.
-The main program will attempt
+Currently I have a lexer, parser, and support for evaluating basic arithmetic
-to parse the expression, outputting tokens as it parses.
-After parsing, it will
+expressions.
+The main program takes a DPath expression as its first argument and
-output a (rather cryptic looking) parse tree, or an error.
+outputs a parse tree followed by the result of evaluating the expression.

 To try it, clone this repo and run the following.